-Kodak Tri-X 400 is known for its contrasty look and it’s one of the most popular rolls in film photography.
+Kodak Tri-X 400 is known for its slight contrasty look and it’s one of the most popular rolls in film photography.

 Among film photographers, Kodak Tri-X is your go-to roll when doing black and white portraits.